nickstuaw/ArchScripts/README.md

 Theming and features are a W.I.P.

+**`Warning: These scripts target /dev/sda.
+Check with lsblk or fdisk -l before you run the script.
+If incompatable, clone or fork the repository and change these values in your chosen script's files.`**

 ## plasma.sh (Plasma Desktop with Pipewire Audio, Nvidia, and additional packages)
 Recommended storage (minumum) provided for installation: **`> 16 GB`**